maartenvanderaart/maartenvanderaart.github.io/_posts/2016-04-18-docker-swarm-on-coreos.markdown

     core-05: Running: inline script
 {% endhighlight %}

-For some obscure reason I've not yet researched, the at first boot it will not work as expected.
-The Swarm agent and manager containers will not be running on any of the nodes, but when running ```vagrant reload``` one time, the cluster restarts and you can now export any of the nodes as DOCKER_HOST, like this (assuming a public ip of172.17.8.101): ```export DOCKER_HOST=tcp://172.17.8.101:2375```.
+You can now export any of the nodes as DOCKER_HOST, like this (assuming a public ip of 172.17.8.101): ```export DOCKER_HOST=tcp://172.17.8.101:2375```.
 Note that the port is the default port, on which the Docker engine instances are not themselves listening on.
 You can ommit the port number, I just added it for illustration.

 Now, using the client, we can ask for info: